 It's a fascinating model that's shaken up philanthropy and investment communities alike.
-Acumen Fund manages more than $20 million in investments aimed at serving the poor.
+Acumen manages more than $80 million in investments aimed at serving the poor.
 And most of their projects deliver stunning, inspiring results.
 Their success can be traced back to Novogratz herself, who possesses that rarest combination of business savvy and cultural sensitivity.
 In addition to seeking out sound business models, she places great importance on identifying solutions from within communities rather than imposing them from the outside.
 “People don't want handouts," Novogratz said at TEDGlobal 2005.
 "They want to make their own decisions, to solve their own problems.”

-In her new book, The Blue Sweater, she tells stories from the new philanthropy, which emphasizes sustainable bottom-up solutions over traditional top-down aid.
+In her book, The Blue Sweater, she tells stories from the new philanthropy, which emphasizes sustainable bottom-up solutions over traditional top-down aid.